michaelfaerber/data-set-knowledge-graph/README.md

 ## Linking the authors of the DSKG to ORCID:
-  1. Create the authors profiles from the knowledge graph using a SAPRQL query.
+  1. perform a [SPARQL Querie]() over the dskg to get a table with the authors profiles from the knowledge graph.

-  2. SPARQL query via the MAKG SPARQL endpoint to get the title of the linked papers.
+  2. Query the titles of the linked papers using the MAKG SPARQL endpoint: []()

   3. Query of author names via ORCID API

   4. Perform Python-Script that compares author profiles

   5. Add ORCID-ID to author csv file

-  6. Add the ORCID-IDs to the knowledge graph in GraphDB using SPARQL CONSTRUCT and SPARQL INSERT.
+  6. Add the ORCID-IDs to the knowledge graph in GraphDB using [SPARQL CONSTRUCT and SPARQL INSERT](dskg-construction/SPARQL-dskg/CONSTRUCT_CreatorPerson.txt).